 Tax Attorney Salary

 Tax Attorneys in the United States can expect to earn a very generous salary, with average salaries (in the ballpark of $99K) surpassing six figures annually.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
 Most workers in this position report high levels of job satisfaction.
 Medical benefits are awarded to a large number, and a majority earn dental coverage.
 Male Tax Attorneys are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Tax Attorney